stevevoto/wasup/README.md

-wasup
-WASUP allows users to put a string and Ip to be checked everytime they want to verify all their devices are running or connecting.
+**WASUP allows users to put a string and Ip to be checked everytime they want to verify all their devices are running or connecting.**
 Simple Ping script to validate network health.

-Simply add all your hosts you want to ping with their  Name and IP:
+Simply add all your hosts you want to ping with their  Name and IP:*

  ____  _                 _            ____  _
 / ___|(_)_ __ ___  _ __ | | ___      |  _ \(_)_ __   __ _